Vithuran2005/2023ScoutingApp/README.md

 # ScoutingApp2023

-This is  the scouting app for 2023
+This is the scouting app for 2023 to track other teams.

-## To Download This Application
+## How to Download

 Download the code by clicking the green `Code` button and click `Download ZIP` from the dropdown menu.